Shadow IT: How to Manage and Fix Shadow IT Issues

 Why is shadow IT a problem?

-If you ask an average employee, they may not know how to answer.
-For all they know, they’re using a perfectly innocent app for well-intentioned reasons; they may see IT department representatives as control freaks interfering with their ability to be productive.
+If you ask an average employee about information technology systems, they may not know how to answer.
+For all they know, they’re using a perfectly innocent app for well-intentioned reasons; they may see IT department representatives as control freaks interfering with their ability to be productive amid security measures.

 But the truth is, shadow IT is a problem for many different reasons, including:

 • Compatibility issues.
-Compatibility issues could also arise.
-If employees start using apps or addons that don’t work with your established technology, it could, at best, result in productivity loss, and at worst, result in crashes or functionality loss.
+Compatibility issues could also arise if employees start using Google Docs apps or addons that don’t work with your established technology.
+If data stored isn’t compatible, it could at best result in productivity loss and at worst, result in crashes or functionality loss.

 • Compliance issues.
 Don’t forget about your organization’s compliance.
-Shadow IT installations could compromise your ability to remain compliant with current laws and regulations.
-Your IT department won’t have the opportunity to review them, and you’ll be running blind.
+Shadow IT installations, such as employees using their own devices for work purposes without approval, could compromise your ability to remain compliant with current laws and regulations.
+Your IT department won’t have the opportunity to review them, leaving business leaders effectively running blind in terms of regulatory adherence.

 • Productivity and performance problems.
-Though some of the shadow IT installations may have been motivated by a desire to increase performance or productivity, the reality is, shadow IT can result in productivity and performance problems.
-If employees make mistakes or use these technologies irresponsibly, it could prevent them from accomplishing their tasks productively.
+Though some of the shadow IT installations, including packaged software, may have been motivated by a desire to increase performance or productivity, the reality is that these practices can result in data leaks.
+Shadow IT can create an environment conducive to productivity and performance problems if not managed correctly.
+If employees make mistakes or use these technologies irresponsibly; it could prevent them from accomplishing their tasks productively while increasing risk for potential data leaks.

 • Lack of IT knowledge or approval.
-The bottom-line issue with shadow IT is that your IT department has no knowledge and submits no approval for any of these technologies.
-IT departments exist to make business technology accessible, streamlined, efficient, secure, and compliant – and if they don’t know which technologies are being installed or used, they’re functionally powerless.
+The bottom-line issue with shadow IT is that your IT department has no knowledge and submits no approval for any of these technologies, leading to potential data loss.
+Services like Google drive may be used without the awareness or control of management, posing serious risks.
+IT departments exist to make business technology accessible, streamlined, efficient secure and compliant – but if they’re unaware which services such as Google Drive are being installed or used in a company’s operations – including those susceptible to data loss -, they’re functionally powerless.

 Why Do People Resort to Shadow IT?

-if you want to find and fix shadow IT issues more consistently, and if you want to build your organization in a way that minimizes the occurrence of shadow IT issues, it’s important to understand why people resort to shadow IT in the first place.
+If you want to find and fix shadow IT issues more consistently in the field of information technology, and if you want to build your organization in a way that minimizes the occurrence of shadow IT issues specific to information technology, it’s important to understand why people resort to such practices within the Information Technology sector.

 Why do people do this?
 Why can’t they simply rely on the apps and technologies that companies provide to them?